-- Here, the Health Plan shall list the total maximum capacity of these facilities (total spots, or total beds). - 6.
-"Number of Non-English Speaking Members" shall use information provided in the Health Plan's daily or monthly 834 file.
+- file.
 Member language may be found in the 2100A Loop, LUI segment, LUI01 or LUI02 Language Codes, which indicate the primary language spoken in the member's household.
 The Health Plan shall identify all members for whom English is a second language. - 7.
-Using it's own data, the Health Plan shall identify providers who speak languages other than English and report the number of providers who speak a non-English language by PNA Provider Category in the "Number of Non-English Speaking Providers"; the report does not require further analysis at the language-level at this time. - 8.
+Using its own data, the Health Plan shall identify providers who speak languages other than English and report the number of providers who speak a non-English language by PNA Provider Category in the "Number of Non-English-Speaking Providers"; the report does not require further analysis at the language-level at this time. - 8.
 The remaining metrics shall be gleaned from the DTA. - 9.
 The Health Plan shall create three versions of the Aggregate Metrics file. - 10.
 "Aggregate Metrics Physical Network" shall be based on all providers in the network, based on their physical location, and not including their capacity to provide telehealth-based services. - 11.
 "Aggregate Metrics Physical-Virtual Network" shall be based on all providers in the network, including both providers who are physically located in a given area, and providers who are available to members throughtelehealth. - 12.
 "Aggregate Metrics Accepting Members" shall be based only on providers who are actively accepting QUEST members (i.e. accepting new patients).
 These metrics shall include both physically and virtually available providers.